 Dr. Mel answered questions like...

 Should I do kegels?
-Can a cup cause prolapse?
+Can prolapse cup use be a possibility?
 Does my weight affect which cup size I should get? ...and more!
 A lot of people don't even understand...

 ...but if you have a pelvis and hips, you have a pelvic floor.
 And we all need to be a little more in tune with ours.